ryanvmai/ServerME/Collaborator-Guide.md

    checkout your fork.
 2. Write your code in your local copy.
 It's good practice to create a branch for each new issue you work on, although not compulsory.
-3. To run the test suite, first install the dependencies by running `npm install`
-4. Ensure your code is linted by running `npm run lint` -- fix any issue you see listed.
+3. Ensure your code is linted by running `npm run lint` -- fix any issue you see listed.
-5. If the tests pass, you can commit your changes to your fork and then create a pull request from there.
+4. If you are satisfied, you can commit your changes to your fork and then create a pull request from there.

 _Guide sourced from Express.js_